Sergeus/Sergeus.github.io/_drafts/HM05RockSmash.md

 Sun & Moon is no exception, so Pokémon are free to be imported over from Generation 6 (X & Y and Omega Ruby & Alpha Sapphire).

 A lot of Pokémon no longer learned moves in Generation 7 that they did in Generation 6 by TM or HM.
-That was fine - I'd already dealt with that kind of imported difference when I worked on Generation 6's database first.
+That was fine - I'd already dealt with that kind of imported difference when I worked on Generation 6's database.

 However, Omega Ruby and Alpha Sapphire, as their names suggest, are remakes of Ruby and Sapphire.
-Game Freak did change the TMs in them though - so the TMs and HMs in Omega Ruby & Alpha Sapphire were much like the ones in X & Y, rather than in Ruby & Sapphire.
+Game Freak did change the TMs in them - so the TMs and HMs in Omega Ruby & Alpha Sapphire were much like the ones in X & Y, rather than being like the original Ruby & Sapphire.

 I say "much like," not "the same".
 [Rock Smash](https://www.serebii.net/attackdex/rocksmash.shtml) was a HM in the original Ruby & Sapphire, but remained a TM in all of the games since, including X & Y. Game Freak elected to return Rock Smash to its HM status in Omega Ruby & Alpha Sapphire, which meant that Generation 6 was the first one I'd run into that *didn't* have the same TMHM numbering across the whole thing.
 So things predictably didn't work.